jwinarske/root-pkg-ws/README.md

 # root-pkg-ws
 Rust Package Workspace Yocto Dependency Tool

-I created this tool as `cargo bitbake` was not working in my use cases (modern and very large Rust project).
+I created this tool as `cargo bitbake` was not working in my use cases (modern and very large Rust projects).

 The usage process should look like this:
 * Create rust-toolchain file in root of project, if not present that matches the toolchain used in Yocto.
 This ensure the correct packages are referenced.